CtrlK

 Conciseness

 Generally efficient with good use of tables, but has some redundancy—the 'Azure SDKs' section at the bottom largely repeats the 'SDK Quick References' section above it.
-The redundancy options and storage account tiers tables, while informative, are reference material Claude likely already knows or could look up.
+The redundancy options and storage account tiers tables, while useful, include information Claude likely already knows about Azure.

 2 / 3